sitecrafting/groot/README.md

 This will prompt you for site info admin credentials to set up.
 Then it does some setup/cleanup.
 After this, you should have a fully functional WordPress site running Groot!

+__NOTE: For now, we don't import the SiteCrafting WP starter database when spinning up Groot locally.
+This can be imported manually, if desired.
+Note that this database expected ACF Pro to be in place, which is also not installed automatically for local development.
+ACF Pro will need to be installed manually if you require it.__

 ## SITKA Support
 * Template content is required to be wrapped with an element with the class of `sitka-search-content-container` in order to crawl with sitka insights
 * Feedback collector partial and starter custom styles have been provided.
 Include this partial at locations where the feedback collector should appear